ibm-cloud-docs/vpc/vsi-ts-rhel-reregister.md

 Use the following steps:
 {: tsResolve}

 1. Create an empty file in `/tmp` folder of your server: `touch reregister-ng-rhel-vsi.sh`.
-Copy and Paste the code in the following section [Script to reregister an RHEL virtual server instance](#script-reregister-RHEL-VSI).
+Copy and Paste the code in the following section: Script to reregister an RHEL virtual server instance.
 1. Edit the script and add to the file: `vi reregister-ng-rhel-vsi.sh`.
 1. Run the script: `chmod +x reregister-ng-rhel-vsi.sh` and `./reregister-ng-rhel-vsi.sh`.
 1. If the script fails, provide the following parameters to support: